BilalAhmed18/BilalAhmed18/README.md

 ## About Me

-I'm Bilal Ahmed, a passionate Data Analyst.
+Welcome to my GitHub profile!, a passionate Data Analyst.
 I recently completed a data analyst bootcamp and am looking to break into the Data Analyst industry.
 Currently, I work as a Clinic Representative at Aanvii Hearing Solution, where I apply my analytical skills to improve business operations.

 ## 🛠 Skills